 Another suburban family morning.
 Grandmother screaming at the wall.

-We have to shout above din of our Rice Crispies We can't hear anything at Mother chants her litany of boredom and frustration, But we know all her suicides are fake.
+We have to shout the din of our Rice Crispies We can't hear anything at all.
+Mother chants her litany of boredom and frustration, But we know all her suicides are

-Daddy only stares into the distance There's only so much more that he take.
+Daddy only stares the distance There's only so much more that he can take.
 Many miles away something crawls from the slime At the bottom of a dark Scottish lake.

-Another ugly morning The factory belches filth into the sky.
-He walks unhindered through the picket lines today, He doesn't think to wonder why.
-The secretaries pout and preen like cheap tarts in a red light street, all he ever thinks to do is watch.
-And every single meeting with his so-called superior Is a humiliating kick the crotch.
-Many miles away something crawls to surface Of a dark Scottish lake.
+Another industrial ugly morning The belches filth into the sky.
+He walks unhindered through the picket lines He doesn't think to wonder why.
+The secretaries pout and preen like cheap tarts in a red light street, But all he ever thinks to do is watch. every single meeting with his so-called superior Is a humiliating kick in the crotch.
+Many miles away something crawls to the surface Of a Scottish lake.

 Another working day has ended.
-Only the rush hour hell to face.
+Only the rush hour hell face.
 Packed like lemmings into shiny metal boxes.
 Contestants in a suicidal race.
-Daddy grips the wheel stares alone into the He knows that something somewhere has to break.
-He sees the family home now looming in the headlights, the pain upstairs that makes his eyeballs ache.
-Many miles away there's a shadow the door Of a cottage on the shore Of a dark Scottish lake...............
+Daddy grips the wheel and stares alone into the distance, He knows that something somewhere has to break.
+He sees the family now looming in the headlights, the pain upstairs that makes his eyeballs ache.
+Many miles away there's a shadow on the Of a cottage on the shore Of a dark Scottish lake...............